 DESMI OCEAN GUARD A/S

-specialises in the development, manufacturing, sale and service of IMO and USCG certified Ballast Water Management & Treatment Systems.
+Specialises in the development, manufacturing, sale and service of IMO and USCG certified Ballast Water Management & Treatment Systems.
 The mission is to deliver systems that reliably meet the IMO and USCG discharge standards, with the lowest total cost of ownership.
 Complying with regulations and protecting marine ecosystems.

 The smallest footprint in the industry